rjbrons/data-structures-and-algorithms/401code-challenges/docs/Trees.md

 .preOrder() - traverses the list in the preOrder pattern and returns an array list with the values.

 .postOrder() - traverses the list in the postOrder pattern and returns an array list with the values.

+.breadthFirst() - traverse the tree by breadth first (smallest breadth to widest breadth, or row by row) prints out the values of each node as it is visited.

 ### Binary Search Tree - subclass of the Binary Tree class